DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-ensemble.md

 ### Map dataset columns and model variables

-To begin, map the observed data (such as number of cases) to the corresponding model states (such as detected cases).
+To begin, create a mapping between the calibration data and the model configurations by selecting features (e.g. current number of hospitalized cases and cumulative number of deaths) and corresponding outcomes that are represented by every model (e.g. threatened (`T`) and extinct (`E`) populations in the [SIDARTHE model](https://www.nature.com/articles/s41591-020-0883-7) or hospitalizations (`H`) and deaths (`D`) in a (SEIQHRD-type model)[https://www.sciencedirect.com/science/article/pii/S2211379721006732]).

 ![](../img/simulation/calibrate-ensemble/mapping.png)

-Only relevant variables need to be mapped.
-For example, if the models include susceptible and recovered states, but the data only includes infected, you only need to map the infected state.
-States like susceptible populations that are typically not observed may not be mappable.
+Note that it is not necessarily to map every dataset feature to a set of model outcomes nor vice versa.
+For example, susceptible or exposed populations in SEIR-type models do not correspond to readily observed or reported values.

+???+ tip

+    High-quality case, death, and hospitalization data for COVID-19 is available on the [COVID-19 Forecast Hub GitHub repository](https://github.com/reichlab/covid19-forecast-hub/blob/3a6997b6abdcfabe321dd059ebe32334095d49b5/data-truth/README.md).
+If a model selected for ensemble calibration does not have a state variable that corresponds well to these observations, then you can easily add an observable using the notebook interface of the [Edit model operator](../modeling/edit-model.md#edit-a-model-in-the-edit-model-code-notebook).

+???+ tip

+    State variables in compartmental models usually represents [_prevalence_](https://www.nimh.nih.gov/health/statistics/what-is-prevalence) of disease conditions.
+Literature and data repositories often provide only daily [_incident_](https://www.nimh.nih.gov/health/statistics/what-is-prevalence#part_2624) or _cumulative_ estimates.
+You may use the [Transform dataset operator](../datasets/transform-dataset.md#transformation-examples) to convert from incidence to prevalence values.

+    You can also use the [Edit model operator](../modeling/edit-model.md#edit-a-model-in-the-edit-model-code-notebook) to add new "controlled production" transitions and create new state variables that are cumulative equivalents.
+For example, the cumulative equivalent (`Icum`) of the number of infected individuals (`I`) can be defined by adding to a SIR-type model a controlled production where the outcome is `Icum`, the controller is `I`, and the rate law is `I` such that there is the equation `d Icum(t) / dt = I(t)` or `Icum(t) = int I(t) dt`.

-??? list "Create a mapping between the data and model configurations"
+??? list "Create a mapping between the calibration data and the model configurations"

     1. Select the Timestamp column from the dataset.
     2. For each variable of interest: